Pedestrian

 1 h 20 min

-A walking tour of the picturesque center of the historic city.
+Walking tour through the picturesque center of the historic city.

-The measured pace of life of Rostov the Great will allow you to take a leisurely walk through the pedestrian center of the city.
+The measured pace of Rostov Veliky's life will allow you to take a leisurely stroll through the pedestrian center of the city.
 See the famous Rostov Kremlin and the Assumption Cathedral.
-Walk through the Dutch fortress, go down to the lake and take a trip along the embankment.
+Walk through the Dutch Fortress, go down to the lake and take a trip along the embankment.
 The route includes the new Vasilko Square.

 The pedestrian center is full of natural and architectural monuments.
 Everyone will be able to find something suitable for themselves.